Nexusoft/LLL-SQL/README.md

 This repository will contain a high performance database system that operates using SQL, built as a means to be a drop-in replacement to MySQL servers, that improves performance substantially.
 The LLD is O(1), so tables and queries will always execute in constant time no matter how large the database becomes.

-The LLD benchmarks currently stand at:
+## The LLD benchmarks currently stand at:

-180k Random Reads per Second
+- 180k Random Reads per Second
-120k Random Writes per Second
+- 120k Random Writes per Second
-600k Random Keychain Checks per Second (to determine if a key is in the dataset) 1200k Sequential Reads per Second
+- 600k Random Keychain Checks per Second (to determine if a key is in the dataset)
+- 1200k Sequential Reads per Second

-The LLP benchmarks currently stand at:
+## The LLP benchmarks currently stand at:

-450k Requests per Second, up to ulimit concurrent connections.
+- 450k Requests per Second
+- Max Concurrent Connections consistent with ulimit rather than available threads

 # Development